sbiickert/AdventOfCode2019/README.md

 I am going to try to work through the 2019 Advent of Code (https://adventofcode.com/2019) in Python, using Pythonista (http://omz-software.com/pythonista/) on my iPad Air 4 with Magic Keyboard.

+*Updated*

+I have started re-doing 2019 in Swift in Xcode.

 ## Thoughts 3 Days In

 This rocks.
 I've used an iPad daily for more than seven years, but until now I never coded on it.
 It's something I never knew was missing until it was there.
 Pythonista is not perfect.
 So far, my main gripes are: